Siddharth2308/VSCode-4-Embeded-C/README.md

         c. change the path inside "command" to "make".
         d. change the lable to anything you like.
         e. <u>Now Run your app by selecting the option with the lable you have given.</u>
   9. OR simply run by putting make in terminal by navigating to the directory.
+You dont need to create a task.

-## Link to Download Header Files- https://www.nongnu.org/avr-libc/
+## Link to Download AVR Header Files- https://www.nongnu.org/avr-libc/